Gardens That Can Save The World out now.

 At Bolton Abbey we remodelled the terrace outside the historic tithe barn to acommodate higher footfall and little light, and in Derbyshire we created a scheme using troughs and planters sourced from the estate to surround the Argentinian asada and bring the building into scale.

-Across all, our brief and intention remained the - high impact, resilient planting that looks as photo-worthy for a Christmas wedding as it does in June
+Across all, our brief and intention remained the same - high impact, resilient planting that looks as photo-worthy for a Christmas wedding as it does in June

 Sketches, reference images and stages ︎︎︎